 In determining fair value, we utilize valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible as well as consider our own and counterparty credit risk.
-At March 31, 2015 and year ended December 31, 2014, we did not have any assets or liabilities that utilize Level 3 inputs.
-The valuation of our foreign exchange derivatives are based on the market approach using observable market inputs, such as forward rates and incorporate non-performance risk (the credit standing of the counterparty when the derivative is in a net asset position, and the credit standing of the Company when the derivative assets are categorized as Level 2.
+At June 30, 2015 and year ended December 31, 2014, we did not have any assets or liabilities that utilize Level 3 inputs.
+The valuation of our foreign exchange derivatives are based on the market approach using observable market inputs, such as forward rates and incorporate non-performance risk (the credit standing of the counterparty when the derivative is in a net asset position, and the credit standing of the Company when the derivative is in a net liability position).
+Our derivative assets are categorized as Level 2.
 The fair value methodologies described as Level 2 and 3 inputs are defined elsewhere in these notes to the financial statements.